Sheetal28Sharma/Sales-Insights-Dashboard/README.md

 # Data Discovery :

-** Project Planning using AIMS Grid ** -
+### Project Planning using AIMS Grid -
-It is a project management tool which consists of four components-:
+It is a project management tool which consists of four components -

-                  - Purpose - (What to do exactly)
+         * Purpose - (What to do exactly)
-                  - Stackholder - (Who will be involved)
+         * Stackholder - (Who will be involved)
-                  - End result - (What do you want to achieve)
+         * End result - (What do you want to achieve)
-                  - Success Criteria - (Cost optimization and time save)
+         * Success Criteria - (Cost optimization and time save)

-** AIMS Grid  - **
+### AIMS Grid -
-** 1. Purpose  :-** To unlock sales insights that are not visible before for the sales them for decision support and automate them to reduced manual time spent in data gathering.
+### 1. Purpose  :- To unlock sales insights that are not visible before for the sales them for decision support and automate them to reduced manual time spent in data gathering.

 2. ### Stakeholders :-